Chairman Emeritus and Chairman, OVT Strategic Development Committee

 Anson Chan joined OmniVision in July 2006 with more than ten years of experience in accounting and finance coupled with an additional five years in engineering.
 Appointed as Vice President of Finance in February 2007, Mr. Chan has played an integral role in leading and developing OmniVision's global finance team.
 Prior to joining OmniVision, Mr. Chan advanced to the position of Senior Manager during his nearly ten years with PricewaterhouseCoopers, LLP, where he dealt extensively with all finance functions, ranging from assurance and business advisory services to initial public offerings.
 While employed by PwC, Mr. Chan managed the OmniVision engagement team for nearly six years.
 Mr. Chan earned his MBA degree in business strategy and operations management at the University of Chicago, his B.S. in Economics at Wharton School at the University of Pennsylvania and his B.S. in Engineering at the Moore School at the University of Pennsylvania.

-Ray Cisneros was named Senior Vice President of Worldwide Sales and Marketing after serving as Senior Vice President of Worldwide Sales and Sales Operations since 2012, and Vice President of Sales since 2006.
-Mr. Cisneros joined OmniVision in 2002 and began working in various areas of sales, including key account management, regional management and sales operations.
-Currently, Mr. Cisneros manages global sales, sales operations, corporate sales and marketing.
-In his ten years with OmniVision, Mr. Cisneros has been part of the team that helped build OmniVision to its current level of business.
+Ray Cisneros was named Senior Vice President, Global Marketing and Business Development in 2018 after serving as Senior Vice President of Worldwide Sales and Marketing, and as Senior Vice President of Worldwide Sales and Sales Operations since 2012.
+Mr. Cisneros joined OmniVision in 2002 and began working in various areas of sales, including key account management, regional management, global sales, corporate marketing, and sales operations.
+In his more than fifteen years with OmniVision, Mr. Cisneros has been part of the team that helped build OmniVision to its current level of business.
 Prior to joining OmniVision, Mr. Cisneros held various senior management positions in the area of sales and marketing for companies in the fiber optics and semiconductor industries, including Sagitta, Inc., UMC and Novellus Systems, Inc. Earlier in his career, Mr. Cisneros served as a failure analyst and materials engineer at FMC Corporation.
-Mr. Cisneros holds a B.S. in Metallurgical Engineering from Illinois Institute of Technology and an M.B.A. from Golden Gate University.
+Mr. Cisneros holds a B.S. in Metallurgical Engineering from the Illinois Institute of Technology and an MBA from Golden Gate University.